JonnieCache/sinatra-pages/README.markdown

           |- another_file.haml
           |- another_file/yet_another_file.haml
           |- another_file/yet_another_file/still_another_file.haml
-          |- ...more file and subdirectories...
+          |- ...more files and subdirectories...
           |- layout.haml
           |- not_found.haml

-The only restriction is extension imposes is that you have to create the *home.haml* and the *not_found.haml* files inside your *views/* directory.
-Then you're free to add any page under any file structure hierarchy inside this directory.
+The only restriction is extension imposes is that you have to create the *home.haml* and the *not_found.haml* files inside the directory you defined as *:views* for the pluggable application (Sinatra uses the *views/* directory as the default path for the *:views* option).
+Then you're free to add any layout (Sinatra defined the *layout.haml* file as the default specification for the *:layout* option) and page under any file structure hierarchy inside this directory.

 Then, you just need to plug it in inside your *config.ru* file.